 In my clinical practice I’ve seen that people who have severe cases of leaky gut and IBD are not able to tolerate high levels of glutamine, which I mentioned is very potent in both collagen and bone broth.
 (This is an important example of how one size doesn’t fit all!)

-- That said, if you struggle with irritable bowel disease (IBD) of any kind, I strongly recommend NOT taking collagen or even trying bone broth without clinical supervision from your treatment team, despite the above studies which sound hopeful and promising.
+- That said, if you struggle with inflammatory bowel disease (IBD) of any kind, I strongly recommend NOT taking collagen or even trying bone broth without clinical supervision from your treatment team, despite the above studies which sound hopeful and promising.

 Collagen is also lacking in the essential amino acid tryptophan.
 Tryptophan is the only amino acid not found in collagen, so over-supplementing with collagen or relying on collagen as a primary source of protein over time will deplete tryptophan in the body by up to 74% (10).